 Mitch can be reached at 214-845-4550 or at Mitch@AutumnLeaves.com.

-Jessica Akaah serves as Autumn Leaves’ Vice-Chairman with responsibility for ensuring the company remains focused on our mission and core values.
-She joined the company in 2007, opening the first Autumn Leaves community in the Chicagoland area, and served as Executive Director of Autumn Leaves of Vernon Hills for two years.
+Jessica joined Autumn Leaves in 2007, opening the first Autumn Leaves community in the Chicagoland area and serving as Executive Director of Autumn Leaves of Vernon Hills for two years.
 With the company’s tremendous growth, she was promoted to Regional Director of Operations for the Midwest.
-She then progressed through several executive leadership roles before being elected Vice-Chairman in 2017.
+She then progressed through several executive leadership roles before her promotion to COO in December 2018.

-Prior to joining Autumn Leaves, Jessica was a social worker for Thresholds in Chicago, a nonprofit organization providing healthcare and housing for the mentally ill.
+Prior to joining Autumn Leaves, Jessica was a social worker for Thresholds in Chicago, a non-profit organization providing healthcare and housing to the mentally ill.
 She also supervised two safe haven programs at the organization.
 She began her career as an outreach worker serving Chicago-area homeless and mentally ill clients.

 Jessica is a licensed clinical social worker (LCSW) and an active member of the Life Services Network of Illinois.
 She earned her bachelor of arts degree in social work from Michigan State University and her master of arts degree in social service administration from the University of Chicago.